LostArtefacts/TR-Rando/Resources/Documentation/SECRETS.md

 # TR2
 The standard Stone, Jade and Gold dragons will be placed in each level.

+Note that in TR2 Remastered, secret rewards cannot be changed: you will always receive the same rewards as per OG.
+In addition, while secrets are added to Dragon's Lair and Home Sweet Home, you do not receive any rewards for collecting all three in each level.

 ----
 ## TR3
 Secret randomization logic in TR3 works in exactly the same way as TR1.